UltipaDocs

 Membership Checking

 The IN checks whether a specified element exists within a list.
-It evaluates to 1 for true and 0 for false.
+NOT IN checks that it does not.
+Both evaluate to 1 for true and 0 for false.

 GQL